codingMustache/codingMustache/README.md

 Hello I'm Jorge and I love making things on the internet

-**Joke of the day:**    Did you hear the one about the giant pickle?
-He was kind of a big dill.
+**Joke of the day:** Who is the coolest Doctor in the hospital?
+The hip Doctor!

+Its Been

+ 8 days 1 hours, 52 minutes

+Since the last server shutdown